 This is a detailed HVAC maintenance checklist that is divided per function.
 The functions inspected include the air conditioner, heat pump, electric heater, and furnace.

 This is an HVAC maintenance checklist specifically designed for commercial units.
 Help employees conduct a thorough maintenance inspection of the system in the building and keep audit records for future reference.

 This is a general maintenance checklist that inspects every vital component of the HVAC system.
 Use this checklist to make sure that every part is in proper working condition.

 Here is an HVAC ventilation checklist PDF report example.
-The ventilation inspection report contains necessary information and the required actions to correct or fix areas that issues were found.
+The ventilation inspection report contains necessary information and the required actions to correct or fix areas where issues were found.

 This HVAC maintenance PDF report example also includes the necessary details similar to the previous PDF report.
 This checklist was customized to fit the needs of an organization.
 Images can be attached as photo evidence of an area or component.
 Both reports will highlight the failed items and including corrective actions is an option.

 HVAC systems make life and work more comfortable by ensuring better air quality, proper ventilation and air flow, and providing a means for temperature control.
 However, maintenance can be cumbersome, and costly when a problem arises.
-Prolonging the life of your HVAC system is possible by regularly monitoring and inspecting your heating, ventilation, and cooling units. iAuditor by SafetyCulture can help ensure that time isn’t wasted on fixing preventable issues by providing equipment inspection and maintenance checklists.
+Prolonging the life of your HVAC system is possible by regularly monitoring and inspecting your heating, ventilation, and cooling units.
+SafetyCulture (formerly iAuditor) can help ensure that time isn’t wasted on fixing preventable issues by providing equipment inspection, tune-up, and maintenance checklists.
 Further streamline HVAC system maintenance processes by integrating smart sensors, which automatically monitors the current air quality and allows you to view sensor readings and past inspection audits directly on your mobile device.
-Streamline your HVAC maintenance processes and never miss scheduled inspections again with the iAuditor mobile app.
+Streamline your HVAC maintenance processes and never miss scheduled inspections again with the SafetyCulture mobile app.